KS1English★★ Medium

 Quiz FAQ

-Start by completing the quiz once under normal timing.
-Review every mistake, then return to the English subject page to try a related quiz while the topic is still fresh.
+Complete the quiz once under normal timing, review every mistake, then return to the English subject page to try a related quiz while the topic is still fresh.

 Use your score as a signal.
 If the result is strong, move to another English quiz for wider coverage.
 If the result is weak, repeat practice in the same subject before switching topics.